Green Tea for Lung Health: How EGCG Supports Respiratory Function

 How Does Green Tea Benefit Lung Health?

-Research suggests that the regular consumption of green tea may help lower the risk of respiratory diseases.
+Research suggests that the regular consumption of green tea may be associated with better respiratory health outcomes.
 For example, one study published in the European Respiratory Journal found that green tea consumption was associated with a lower risk of inflammatory lung diseases.
-The study followed over 1,000 adults for 5 years and found that those who consumed green tea regularly were at a lower risk of developing respiratory diseases than those who did not consume green tea.
-(3)
+The study followed over 1,000 adults for 5 years and found that those who consumed green tea regularly showed better respiratory health markers than those who did not consume green tea.

 Green tea may also have protective effects against lung infections.
 One study that was published in the Journal of Nutrition found that green tea extract increased the production of interferon-gamma, a cytokine that plays an important role in the immune response to respiratory infections.
-(4) The study found that green tea extract enhanced the production of interferon-gamma in both human and mouse immune cells, suggesting that green tea may help boost the immune system's response to respiratory infections.
+(4) The study found that green tea extract enhanced the production of interferon-gamma in both human and mouse immune cells, suggesting that green tea compounds may support the immune system's natural response to respiratory challenges.

-While more research is still needed to fully understand the impact of green tea on lung health, the available evidence suggests that green tea may have beneficial effects on lung function and may help protect against respiratory diseases and infections.
+While more research is still needed to fully understand the impact of green tea on lung health, the available evidence suggests that green tea may have supportive effects on lung function and antioxidant protection in the respiratory system, though more research is needed before drawing firm conclusions.

 Green Tea Pills for Lung Health